-If something breaks on your site, then you will need someone to troubleshoot the issue and repair it.
+If something breaks on your site you will need someone to troubleshoot the issue and repair it.
 This may require getting new plugins or themes.
-It may require reconfiguration of setting or updating the servers software.
+It may require reconfiguration of a setting or updating the server software.

 The hourly rate for a service like this can range from $50 – $150.

 The two analogies I like best are worth repeating here.

 Your website is like a smartphone.
 It is constantly going to be updating its software which will require continued management of your site’s themes, plugins and WordPress installation.
 As well as routine backups, security scans, and database optimization.

 Your website is also like a car.
 It’s going to need some routine maintenance when plugins fail or conflict, when themes break or when other errors happen.

 By being aware of all the moving parts of your website you won’t get unexpected (and costly) surprises.